Ireland’s First Sacred Harp Convention: “To Meet To Part No More”

 About the Author

-Jesse P. Karlsberg is a George W. Woodruff Fellow and Doctoral Student in Emory University's Graduate Institute of Liberal Arts.
-Jesse serves as the Vice President of the Sacred Harp Publishing Company, the organization that publishes the most widely used edition of The Sacred Harp.
-He is the editor of Original Sacred Harp: Centennial Facsimile Edition, forthcoming from the Sacred Harp Publishing Company.
+Jesse P. Karlsberg is a George W. Woodruff Fellow and doctoral student in Emory University's Graduate Institute of the Liberal Arts.
+Jesse serves as vice president of the Sacred Harp Publishing Company, the organization that publishes the most widely used edition of The Sacred Harp.
+He is the editor of Original Sacred Harp: Centennial Edition, forthcoming in February 2015 from Pitts Theology Library and the Sacred Harp Publishing Company.

 Research for this essay was supported by Emory University’s Laney Graduate School.
 The University College Cork Music Department generously granted permission to include photographs of the convention taken by Lisa Canny, Grit Glass, and John Hough and video and audio recordings of the convention by John Hough and John Prendergast in this piece.
 Jakub Lipski graciously allowed me to include a photograph of his in this essay as well.
 My sincere thanks go to Neely Bruce, Aldo Ceresa, Alice Maggio, Michael Walker, and Robert Wedgbury for stimulating conversations about the experience of attending the first Ireland Sacred Harp Convention.
 Thanks as well to Lauren Bock, Shelley Bock, Michael Moon, Allen Tullos, the staff of Southern Spaces, and two anonymous reviewers for reading and commenting on versions of this piece.
 Thanks, most of all, to the Sacred Harp singers of Cork, Ireland, for their enthusiasm and warm hospitality, and to the visiting singers who traveled to Cork this March to join in song with their new Sacred Harp singing friends.